krzemin/octopus/README.md

-It defines `Validator[T]` type-class, provide composable DSL for defining validation rules for user-defined type and can automatically derive validators for case classes, tuples, sealed hierarchies and various stadard Scala types by composing other defined or derived validators.
+It defines `Validator[T]` type-class, provide composable DSL for defining validation rules for user-defined type and can automatically derive validators for case classes, tuples, sealed hierarchies and various standard Scala types by composing other defined or derived validators.

 ### Example